How to Give an Insulin Injection

 What do I need to know about insulin syringes?

 Insulin syringes come in different sizes depending on the dose of insulin you need.
-Your healthcare provider or pharmacist will help you find the right size syringe.
+Your diabetes care team provider or pharmacist will help you find the right size syringe.
 Use the correct size insulin syringe to make sure you get the right dose of insulin.

 Where do I inject insulin?

 - You can inject insulin into your abdomen, upper arm, buttocks, hip, or the front or side of the thigh.
 Insulin works fastest when it is injected into the abdomen.
 Do not inject insulin within 2 inches of your belly button or into any stretch marks.

 - Do not inject insulin into areas where you have a wound or a bruise.
 Insulin injected into wounds or bruises may not get into your body correctly.
 Do not inject insulin through your clothes.
 Injecting through clothes can contaminate the needle and may cause an infection.

 - Use a different area within the site each time you inject insulin.
 For example, inject insulin into different areas in your abdomen.
 Insulin injected into the same area can cause lumps, swelling, or thickened skin.

 How do I inject the insulin with a syringe?